A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Conclusion

 \section{Conclusion}

-Parallel metaheuristics can exploit the potential computation power of multi-processor system.
-This paper proposes a new framework to design the parallel variants of trajectory-based metaheuristics.
-The proposed parallel framework applies a distributed topology and an asynchronous communication strategy.
-More importantly, the proposed parallel framework employs a new cooperative method called elite-biased method, which is different from the widely-used cooperative methods including the restart based method and the path-relinking method.
-In the proposed framework, multiple search processes start from different initial solutions.
+Parallel metaheuristics can exploit the potential computation power of multi-processor systems.
+This paper proposes the Parallel Elite Biased framework (PEB framework) to design the parallel variants of trajectory-based metaheuristics.
+The PEB framework applies a distributed topology and an asynchronous communication strategy.
+More importantly, the PEB framework employs a new cooperative method, which is different from the widely-used cooperative methods including the restart-based method and the path-relinking method.
+In the PEB framework, multiple search processes start from different initial solutions.
 After a predefined period of time, each process communicates with its neighbors to update the set formed by the current historical best solutions found by itself and its neighbors.
 Then the process selects the best solution in the set as the elite solution $s_e$ and its search direction will be attracted by $s_e$.